joshflchan/joshflchan.github.io/about.md

 currently involves handling IT ticket support requests and creating back-end development projects to increase the efficiency and accessibility of varying features for users within the CUS.

-I'm also currently redeveloping and redesigning the [vrEMDR project](https://joshflchan.github.io/lumohacks-vremdr/) in collaboration with my hackathon team and medical health professionals.
-Currently actively learning and working with Google's Flutter and Dart.
+I'm currently working on developing my two most recent [hackathon](https://joshflchan.github.io/bizhacks-visualeyes/) [projects](https://joshflchan.github.io/nwhacks-ichooseyou/) with my teammates at a steady pace during the academic term.
+Within the past few weeks, I will have attended 3 consectuive hackathons!
+And hoping to attend many more :sunglasses:

-#### Currently looking for Summer 2019 student intern positions || Winter 2018/2019 Co-op positions
+#### Currently looking for Summer 2019 student intern positions || Winter 2019 Co-op positions

-You can find my resume [here](http://joshflchan.github.io/assets/files/JoshChan_Resume.pdf).
-Updated as of September 2018.
+You can find my the extended version of my resume [here](http://joshflchan.github.io/assets/files/JoshChan_Resume_Extended.pdf).
+Updated as of February 2019.

 ## Skills